Kraids99/Kraids99/README.md

 ## About Me
 Hi!
 I'm **Alex**, an **Informatics undergraduate student at Universitas Atma Jaya Yogyakarta**.
-I’m passionate about **Software Development**, especially in building applications, web development, and exploring new technologies.
+I’m passionate about **Software Development**.

 Currently, I’m focused on:
-- Improving problem-solving and clean code practices
+- Improving clean code practices
 - Building projects for my portfolio
-- Learning industry-relevant technologies
+- Learning more and more new technologies

 ---